• Overview

 Description

 Cucumber is a software testing tool that runs automated acceptance tests written in a behavior-driven development (BDD) style.
 BDD testing focuses on the behavior of the product.
-The Cucumber plugin imports the test results data into HCL Accelerate metrics.
+The Cucumber plug-in imports the test results data into HCL DevOps Velocity metrics.

 Quick Info